 - It gives you peace of mind in case of emergencies, potential income drop or job loss, and natural disasters.

 - It gives you control over what your family eats.

 - Helps plan healthy nutritious meals.

-How to Start a 3 Month Food Supply
+How to Start a 3-Month Food Supply

 Getting started can be as simple as buying an extra can of ‘this’ and an extra bag of ‘that’ every time you go to the grocery store.
-Half of the trouble is meal planning and gaining new ideas of what to add to your pantry.
+Half of the trouble is meal planning and gaining new ideas about what to add to your pantry.
 Whatever approach you decide to take it is important that you include foods that you and your family will eat.